diocomweb/website/docs/about.md

 We operate via the guidance of the [Diode Community DAO](/docs/dao.html).

 Although we collaborate closely with Diode, we are not otherwise owned or controlled by Diode.
-We are an ownerless Panama Private Interest Foundation whose charter requires us to operate consistently with our purpose.
+We are an ownerless Panama Private Interest Foundation whose charter requires us to operate consistently with our purpose as stated above.